 During the hearing, you will need to explain why your Formal Complaint should be granted.
-The more documents you can bring in support of your case, the better.
+You may bring documents in support of your case.
 These documents could include letters, bills, cancelled checks, receipts, leases and account statements from the utility.
 These documents are called "Exhibits" and need to be made part of the official record in the case.
-Usually, you will need to send copies of your Exhibits to the Presiding Officer and the company's lawyer before the date of the hearing.
+You will need to send copies of your Exhibits to the Presiding Officer and the company's lawyer before the date of the hearing.
 You can find information on making exhibits part of the record and for sending copies of Exhibits in the Prehearing Order sent to you by the Presiding Officer.